 The Kauri Tree

-The main protagonist in the New Zealand's natural phenomena is the Kauri Tree.
+The main protagonist in New Zealand’s natural phenomena is the Kauri Tree.
 An ancient tree which is estimated to be thousands of years old, one of the most ancient trees in the world which has shaped the history, the culture and the life of the indigenous Maori population as well as the earlier pioneers of New Zealand.
-To learn about this fascintating history of the Kauri Tree we visited the Matakohe Kauri Museum, a very interesting museum showcasing the history of the pioneers till the present days.
+To learn about this fascinating history of the Kauri Tree we visited the Matakohe Kauri Museum, a very interesting museum showcasing the history of the pioneers till the present days.

 We drive further north through the forest to meet a Maori Tour Guide and learn about the secrets and significance of the Kauri Tree to the Maori people.
-We are introduced to Tane Mahuta, the God of the Forest.
-As we take a 5 minutes walk to see Tane Mahuta, a majestic tree, 60meters high, 2000 years old we stand in awe for a few minutes listening to our Maori Guide’s emotional singing prey of welcome.
+We are introduced to Tane Mahute, the God of the Forest.
+As we take 5 minutes to walk to see Tane Mahuta, a majestic tree, 60meters high, 2000 years old we stand in awe for a few minutes listening to our Maori Guide’s emotional singing prey of welcome.

 The Hokianga’s Harbour

 By driving further south-east of the Waipou Forest we reach the spectacular harbours inlets of Hokianga.
 A peaceful area with beautiful beaches, a less travelled area, the ideal place to stay away from crowds and relax at the beach surrounded by lovely hills, deep forest and the ocean.
 It’s windy and the sun shines through the white long clouds…